 - Further appeals by the student or faculty member would be to the President, and by way of the President, to the Board of Trustees.

 - Correspondence addressed to a member of the Board of Trustees should be sent to the Board of Trustees office, Spoelhof Center.
 Such correspondence is routinely opened by a member of the Board staff and forwarded to the person to whom it is addressed and to the President.
 If the correspondence is marked "Confidential,” it will be forwarded unopened to the trustee to whom it is addressed.

 18. Residency Policy

 At Calvin, we believe that a residential environment is an important component of the college learning experience, and thus we have a two-year residency requirement for traditional-age college students*.
-First and second-year students live primarily in the college residence halls, while juniors and seniors have the option of staying on-campus in the residence halls or apartments, or choosing an off-campus option.
+First and second-year students live primarily in the university residence halls, while juniors and seniors have the option of staying the residence halls, moving to our vibrant upper-division apartment community (Knollcrest East), or choosing an off-campus option.
 Beyond just a place to sleep, our on-campus living communities become places of learning and growth, through relationships with others and through a variety of co-curricular programs and activities.

 *Note about age of students requesting on-campus housing:

 Calvin provides on-campus housing for traditional-age college students (ages 17-22).
 Students who are 16 years old or who are above the age of 22 can still apply for on-campus housing but may be required to have an interview with a member of the Residence Life staff.
 Decisions will be made on a case-by-case basis.
 The university reserves the right to deny on-campus housing and recommend alternative options.

 Additional policy, safety, and living expectation information specifically for residence hall living can be found here.
 Specific policy, safety and living expectations information for Knollcrest East apartments can be found here.